Analyticity and hp discontinuous Galerkin approximation of nonlinear Schr\"odinger eigenproblems: Introduction

 This paper concerns the analysis of an elliptic nonlinear eigenvalue problem and its approximation with an $hp$ discontinuous Galerkin finite element method.
 Specifically, we consider the problem of finding, in a domain $\Omega\subset \mathbb{R}^d$, $d=2,3$, the smallest eigenvalue and associated eigenfunction $(\lambda, u)$ such that $\|u\|_{L^2(\Omega)}=1$ and

 for a (singular) potential $V$ and a nonlinearity $f$.
+We refer to Ref.~\refcite{Cances2010} and the references therein for a discussion of problem \eqref{eq:intro-prob} and its connections with models in physics.
+In this manuscript, we will perform a theoretical analysis of \eqref{eq:intro-prob} with periodic boundary conditions, and we will investigate the behavior of the numerical scheme with homogeneous Dirichlet boundary conditions.

+We prove weighed analytic regularity and exponential convergence of the $hp$ method for nonlinearities $f(u^2)u = |u|^{n-1} u$ with $n=2, 3, 4$, i.e., an up-to-quartic polynomial nonlinearity.
 Problems of this kind correspond to the Euler-Lagrange equations of energy minimization problems and are therefore widely present in physics and chemistry.
 Equations of the form \eqref{eq:intro-prob} are also often referred to as nonlinear Schr\"odinger equations.
+Problem \eqref{eq:intro-prob} also constitutes a model for problems of wide interest in quantum chemistry, such as the Hartree-Fock model.
+The latter is, indeed, a nonlinear elliptic eigenvalue problem, with a singular potential, and with a nonlinearity that is cubic in nature.
+The main difference with what we consider here is that our nonlinearity is local, and that we only consider the smallest eigenvalue.

 Our analysis is centered mainly on potentials that are singular at a set of isolated points; this includes the electric attraction generated by a Coulomb potential, i.e., $V(x) = 1/d(x,\fc)$, where $d(\cdot, \cdot)$ is the euclidean distance between two points in $\mathbb{R}^d$, for some fixed point $\fc\in\Omega$, but applies more generally to any potential that, in the vicinity of the singular point, behaves as